French craft beer and regional food pairing on a table.

 This one’s easy to forget, but beer temperature really can make or break a good pairing.
 Sometimes I’ve ruined an otherwise great meal just by serving a complex beer straight from the fridge, so cold I couldn’t taste the deeper flavors.
 On the other hand, warm beer is pretty much never good.

 • Lighter beers (like Saisons or Blondes): Chill them, but don’t make them icy cold.
-Around 45–50°F (7–10°C) lets the finer flavors come out.
+Around 45–50°F (7–10°C) brings out the finer flavors.

 • Medium to dark beers (Amber, Brune): Serve these a bit warmer, closer to cellar temperature—50–55°F (10–13°C).